Our greatest assets

 IDG Training & Development Offerings

 IDG offers Fall and Winter/Spring Training Calendars with professional, functional, and wellness classes.
-On-demand courses are also offered through a variety of platforms including Lynda, Skillsoft, and Carnegie Cloud.
+On-demand courses are also offered through a variety of platforms including Lynda, Code School, and News U.

 New and veteran employees can take advantage of the professional and management development opportunities offered.
 Programs include: